mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ## Creating a Post

 All of your posts (including this one) are located in `/posts`.
-You can add a new post by creating a new folder with an index.md file.
+You can add a new post by creating either a new `.md` file or a folder with an `index.md` file:

 ```
+/posts/my-first-post.md
 /posts/my-first-post/index.md
 ```